Operationalization is a fundamental process in qualitative research, turning abstract concepts into measurable variables.

 Operationalization refers to defining abstract concepts in measurable terms, allowing researchers to empirically observe and analyze these concepts.

 This process involves identifying specific indicators that represent the concept in which you are interested.
-It is crucial in both qualitative and quantitative research, serving as a bridge between theoretical frameworks and practical investigation.
+It is important in both qualitative and quantitative research, serving as a bridge between theoretical frameworks and practical investigation.

 In qualitative research, operationalization involves breaking down complex, often subjective concepts into observable elements.
 For instance, research can operationalize concepts like "social capital" by identifying indicators such as community participation, trust among community members, and access to social networks.